 An informal complaint against a faculty member may be delivered orally, leaving further action to the discretion of the AUH or higher-level supervisor.
 An official complaint requires a written submission to the faculty member's AUH or higher-level supervisor.
 The person receiving an official complaint shall ensure that a written acknowledgement is sent to the complainant.
 However, the complainant has no right to information about the outcome of the complaint.
 A higher-level supervisor who receives a complaint shall send the official complaint to the AUH for initial processing unless there is a reason to do otherwise.
 Informal allegations of misconduct shall be reported by the AUH to the dean.
 Formal allegations of misconduct will be reported by the AUH to the dean, who shall report the allegations to the provost.

 If in the opinion of the AUH the complaint is an appropriate subject of mediation between the person bringing the complaint and the faculty member against whom the complaint is filed, the AUH may recommend mediation of the matter under Manual of Policies and Procedures, Policy 1404, Mediation.
 If the parties successfully mediate a resolution of the complaint, the final mediated agreement must be shared with the AUH.

-The successful mediation of a complaint does not obligate the AUH, the dean, the appropriate vice provost or the provost to stop an inquiry, a hearing, or the imposition of a sanction.
+The successful mediation of a complaint does not obligate the AUH, the dean or the provost to stop an inquiry, a hearing, or the imposition of a sanction.

-A complaint may be withdrawn at any time, but the decision of the complainant to withdraw the complaint will not obligate the AUH, the dean, the appropriate vice provost or the provost to stop an inquiry, a hearing, or the imposition of a sanction.
+A complaint may be withdrawn at any time, but the decision of the complainant to withdraw the complaint will not obligate the AUH, the dean or the provost to stop an inquiry, a hearing, or the imposition of a sanction.

 III.A.25.e.
 Specific Procedures